Monday, 26 May 2008

 It now appears that more Catholics attend Mass in Scotland than Presbyterians attend the Kirk, according to Scotland on Sunday.
 The same article attributes the bolstered Mass attendance and also the increase in vocations to the presence of a large number of Poles: the former is surely true, but I would have thought that the increase in vocations is due more to the forthright action of the Church in Scotland and its high-profile involvement in public life.
 It seems to me that Cardinals Winning and O'Brien have taken the moral high ground in dealing with the Scottish Parliament, leaving the Kirk standing.
 It must indeed seem that Scotland's Catholics are taking the initiative and playing a real part in public life in a very positive way.
 I wish our English hierarchy would be similarly courageous.

-Posted by Pastor in Valle Emeritus at 10:49
+Posted by Pastor in Monte at 10:49